hytechimaging/sammo-boat/_sources/interface.rst.txt

 Especially for `Transect` table, it is possible to import a linear layer (EPSG:4326).
-The imported layer must have the same attribute names as the `Transect` table (transect,strate,subRegion,length).
+The imported layer must have the same attribute names as the `Transect` table (transect,strateType,subRegion,length).
 Transect entity reference will be available in the `Environment` table.

 3 - |save| Validation button